MarsTechHAN/keras2ncnn/README.md

 - AveragePooling2D
 - MaxPooling2D
 - BatchNormalization
-- Dense (With or withour softmax activation)
+- Dense (With none, linear or softmax activation)
+- Activation (relu only for now)

 ## Ops that dont work but have done coding